Shelo/jmoka-engine/README.md

 This little project of mine will grow of course, but before I have to really think in a way of optimizing memory.
 A first approach is to give a build option that will optimize the XML code into Java Code.
 But more on that latter :).

+### TODO

+- The concept of resource packages.
+An example could be a *SpaceShip* package, where the client will be provided with common resources for that kind of game, such as components, a programming framework and certain utilities.